forum-intelligence/covid-eu-tracker/README.md

 covid.crawler::create_config()
 ```

-This will create a `_covid.yml` file with the following content:
+This will create a `_covid.yml` file with the following content for you to update:

 ```yaml
 prod: